Eliza Doolittle at Islington Assembly Hall

 There was a marked change in musical direction from Eliza Doolittle tonight, a shift from sugary pop princess to dub step-infused, alternative, lo-fi and electro-pop artist – more comparable to Robyn or the slew of Nordic acts dominating the pop scene.
 She was comfortable and likeable on stage, charming the audience between songs, with both old and new material.

-For further information about Eliza Doolittle and future events visit here.
+For further information and future events visit Eliza Doolittle’s website here.

 Watch the video for Big When I Was Little here: